alegresor/QMCGenerators.jl/docs/src/tutorial.md

  0.25  0.75
 ```

-Similarly for base 2 Lattices, except you also need to pass $m$ where $2^m$ is the maximum number of supported points
+For base 2 Lattices, you may supply the generating vector followed by $m$ where $2^m$ is the maximum number of supported points

 ```jldoctest
 generating_vector = BigInt[1,433461,315689]